steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 ---
-title: "Step by Step Guide to Improving Cohesion in Elixir"
+title: "Step-by-Step Guide to Improving Cohesion in Elixir"
 featured_image: "images/step_by_step_guide_to_improving_cohesion_in_elixir.jpeg"
 images: ["images/step_by_step_guide_to_improving_cohesion_in_elixir.jpeg"]
 date: 2020-05-25T11:04:29-04:00